buenos aires bombing.

 (photo credit: AP [file])

-Argentina Prosecutor Alberto Nisman told The Associated Press on Friday that Vahidi is accused of "being a key participant in the planning and of having made the decision to go ahead with the attack against the Argentine-Israeli Mutual Association."
+Argentinean Prosecutor Alberto Nisman said Friday on that Vahidi is accused of "being a key participant in the planning and of having made the decision to go ahead with the attack against the Argentine-Israeli Mutual Association."

-Nisman has led the investigation into the July 18, 1994, bombing - Argentina's bloodiest terrorist attack.
-The bomb exploded inside a van outside the Argentine-Israeli Mutual Association, killing 85 people and wounding 200.
+Nisman has led the investigation into the July 18, 1994 bombing - Argentina's bloodiest terrorist attack.
+The explosives detonated inside a van outside the AMIA building, killing 85 people and wounding 200.

-Argentine officials claim that Iran orchestrated the attack and that the Iranian-backed Hizbullah carried it out.
-The United States and Israel also say Iran is behind the bombing, but Iran has denied it.
+Argentinean, Israeli and US officials say that Iran orchestrated the attack, and that Hizbullah carried it out.
+Iran has denied involvement.

 "It's significant, this nomination, but not surprising," said Nisman about Vahidi's nomination.
 "Iran has always protected terrorists, giving them government posts, but I think never one as high as this one."

-The president of the Jewish cultural center in Buenos Aires, Guillermo Borger, told Argentina's Jewish News Agency Friday that "we are completely surprised and outraged by the nomination of Ahmad Vahid. ...
+The president of the Jewish cultural center in Buenos Aires, Guillermo Borger, told Argentina's Jewish News Agency on Friday that "we are completely surprised and outraged by the nomination of Ahmad Vahidi...
 His nomination is shameless and insulting."

-Interpol said in 2007 it would help Argentina seek the arrest of Vahid and four other prominent Iranians wanted in connection with the attack.
+Interpol said in 2007 it would help Argentina seek the arrest of Vahidi and four other prominent Iranians wanted in connection with the attack.

-Among the others is Mohsen Rezaei, who ran against Ahmadinejad in the June 12 presidential election and is a former leader of the Revolutionary Guard.
+Among the others is Mohsen Rezaei, who ran against Ahmadinejad in the June 12 presidential election and is a former leader of the Revolutionary Guards.

 The other wanted Iranians are former intelligence chief Ali Fallahian; Mohsen Rabbani, former cultural attache at the Iranian Embassy in Buenos Aires; and former diplomat Ahmad Reza Asghari.

-Interpol had also sought Hizbullah militant Imad Mughniyeh, who was killed in a car bombing in Damascus, Syria, in February 2008.
+Interpol had also sought Hizbullah member Imad Mughniyeh, who was killed in a car bombing in Damascus in February 2008.

-In Washington, US State Department spokesman Ian Kelly said Friday that if Vahidi was indeed the man wanted by Interpol, it would be very "disturbing" to see him confirmed in the Iranian Cabinet.
+In Washington, State Department spokesman Ian Kelly said on Friday that if Vahidi was indeed the man wanted by Interpol, it would be very "disturbing" to see him confirmed in the Iranian cabinet.